Jean Segura Player Props: Marlins vs. Twins

 - The 8.4 strikeouts per nine innings put together by the Twins pitching staff last season ranked 20th in MLB.

-- The Twins had the 19th-ranked team ERA across all MLB pitching staffs (3.98).
+- The Twins' 3.98 team ERA ranked 19th across all MLB pitching staffs.

-- Twins pitchers combined to surrender 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- The Twins surrendered 184 total home runs last season (1.1 per game) to rank 21st in baseball.

 © 2023 Data Skrive.
 All rights reserved.